Degree Holder Entry Programme2023-09-05T14:33:01+01:00

 What’s involved in the DHEP?

+You’ll be supported and given everything you need to reach your full potential and succeed in the DHEP programme.
 Once you’ve successfully completed all elements of the programme, including your operational and academic assessments, you’ll be awarded a Graduate Diploma in Professional Policing Practice and will become a fully-qualified substantive police officer.
 Those who have already achieved a Professional Policing Degree will not need to complete the diploma element of the programme.

 Do I need specific qualifications to apply?

-Degree holders – or students within the final year of study for a degree – are eligible for our Degree Holder Entry Programme.
+Degree holders – or students within the final year (semester/term) of study for a degree – are eligible for our Degree Holder Entry Programme.
 You can have a degree in any subject area.

 In addition to the general requirements to join as an officer, you must have Level 2 qualifications in both English and Maths.
 For example a GCSE or iGCSE at grade C (level 4) or above, Functional Skills Level 2, Key Skills Level 2 (Communication and / or Literacy) or Adult Numeracy / Literacy Plus.